-Group bookings may be made for regularly scheduled trains in our 2014 operating season.
-Groups of more than 20 passengers receive a 20% discount.
-Group leaders and bus drivers receive complementary tickets.
+Group bookings may be made for regularly scheduled trains in our 2016 operating season.
 Should you wish to ride the train outside our regular schedule, we offer the option to charter the complete train.

 Enter your email below to subscribe to our newsletter mailing list!

 Yes!
 Engine No. 9 went operational in October 2012.
 It will run steam excursions on long weekends in May, July, August, September and October 2015.
 Engine Number 9 will occasionally make appearances during crew training sessions throughout the season as steam-trained volunteers are available.
 These dates are tentative and subject to change without notice.

 Our Farmers Market Station is located in the north-east corner of the St. Jacobs Farmers Market property.
 You may download a PDF to show pedestrian and car routes to this location.

 There is parking available next to our Farmers Market Station on a first come, first served basis.
 There is additional, dedicated railway parking located beside the Value Village at 330 Farmers Market Road.
 Street parking and municipal parking is available in the Village of St. Jacobs.